-• Read at home four times a week and have their planner signed by an adult as a record of this happening

-Children are encouraged to:
+Read at home four times a week and have their planner signed by an adult as a record of this happening Children are encouraged to:

-• Complete a 'Challenge book'.
+Complete a 'Challenge book'.
 As the challenges are completed the children will be rewarded.
 Children may also be asked to complete additional home learning if it is considered that it will help to support the children and move their learning on.
 In Key Stage 2, children are expected to:

-- Read at home four times a week and have their planner signed by an adult as a record of this happening - Complete home learning in maths to embed instant recall of times tables facts using TimesTablesRockStars - Practice spellings 1x a week using the SpellingShed

-Please note: All home learning will be tailored to meet the specific needs of the children
+- Read at home four times a week and have their planner signed by an adult as a record of this happening - Complete home learning in maths to embed instant recall of times tables facts using TimesTablesRockStars - Practice spellings 1x a week using SpellingShed Please note: All home learning will be tailored to meet the specific needs of the children.
+There is a weekly lunchtime homework club for any children to attend if they find completing homework difficult at home.
+Special Needs Children with Special Needs will receive home learning along with everyone else.

-Special Needs

-Children with Special Needs will receive home learning along with everyone else.
 However, their home learning will be closely tailored to their more specific needs.

-10.1 Role of Parents

-We would hope that parents will:
+10.1 Role of Parents We would hope that parents will: